Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

     - 'Name' Parameter is being deprecated from ClusterResourceIdParameterSet without being replaced.
 ResourceId's are implicit of resource name.
   - `-ResourceId`
     - The parameter : 'ResourceId' is being replaced by parameter : 'InputObject'.

+### `Set-AzEventHubConsumerGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IConsumerGroup'

 ### `Set-AzEventHubGeoDRConfigurationBreakPair`